Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 # Step 3 Using the program
 Once you've edited the spreadsheet to match your game (remember to include all the buildings you want to have in your economy!), open Jupyter Notebook and locate the folder where you have the .ipynb file and the 'BuildingSheet.xlsx' file

-Click the 'OptimizeBuildings.ipynb' to open the file.
+Click 'OptimizeBuildings.ipynb' to open the file.
 You should be greeted with a bunch of python code and comments.

 If you don't want to change any variables, select 'Run' from the menu at the top, select 'Run all cells', and scroll to the bottom of the notebook.